 Armed with these key insights, you can develop improvement programs to ensure that the way you activate category management is as effective as possible and addresses the factors known to deliver better performance.

 For example, a clear outcome from the previous category management study was the link between high-performance results from category management and a structured and effective approach to stakeholder communication.
-If we know that being great at stakeholder communications delivers better results, it would be reasonable for us to have a program in place to ensure that our category leads are fully enabled with the tools and behavior’s to be great at stakeholder communications.
+If we know that being great at stakeholder communications delivers better results, it would be reasonable for us to have a program in place to ensure that our category leads are fully enabled with the tools and behaviour’s to be great at stakeholder communications.
 Further, we’d probably be running some reviews on how that is going, providing coaching to ensure that it is working well, and possibly peer group reviews to encourage in-house learning.

 Those that address the main factors identified in the study and its supporting report demonstrate better performance; the research shows that the gap in performance between the high performers and the rest is roughly 3X.
 That is a big prize.
 More savings, more coverage, more value contribution, less risk, better contribution to overall business strategies and targets.